Updated: Jan 5

 As the arm elevates, the scapula should move - rotating upward, wrapping around the trunk as the arm continues to raise.
 The ball descends in the socket, allowing important structures to clear without pinching.
 This system is highly dependent on functionality of the rotator cuff muscles and deep shoulder stabilizers.
 As the shoulder raises up, the upper back (spine and ribs) should move into extension allowing the shoulder to reach full elevation overhead.

-So even though pain commonly presents in the “shoulder”, you should check the upper back.
+So even though pain commonly presents in the “shoulder," the culprit could be the upper back.

 If you find yourself struggling with shoulder pain or avoiding exercise, try these simple tests and exercises to work on mobility and control: